harryseo1992/Pycharm-For-Dummies/docs/configuration.md

 2. Then you will see the result of the execution.
     ![Run-your-py-file-2](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/15.after_run.png?raw=true "Run your py file 2")

-Congratulation!!!
+Congratulations!!!
 You successfully finished setting up your PyCharm.

-Next, try to follow [Linking to Github](#ui-components) if you want to use PyCharm more efficiently.
+Next, try to follow [Linking to Github](#linking-to-github) if you want to use PyCharm more efficiently.